 Pest Management Fact Sheet #5110

 The following are various controls that can be undertaken to reduce the presence of mosquitoes, either by elimination of breeding places or destruction of the adults or larvae.
 Alone, these methods won’t eliminate your mosquito problem.
-However, using an integrated approach of combining several of these methods, you should see some results in reduction of mosquito annoyance.
+However, using an integrated approach that combines several of these methods together should result in a reduction of mosquito annoyance.

 - Eliminate Adult Resting Sites: Cut back or remove dense brush and similar vegetation from around houses and camps.
 Keep grassy areas mowed short.
 Promote natural breezes to discourage mosquito occurrence.

-- Encourage Natural Predators: Although limited in their effectiveness, predators such as dragonflies, bats, birds, frogs, and mosquito eating fish naturally control the numbers of mosquitoes, especially in and around small farm and garden ponds or pools.
+- Encourage Natural Predators: Although limited in their effectiveness, predators such as dragonflies, bats, birds, frogs, and mosquito-eating fish naturally control the numbers of mosquitoes, especially in and around small farm and garden ponds or pools.
 Both the nymphs and adult dragonflies are natural enemies of mosquitoes.
 The nymphs, which are aquatic, feed on a variety of aquatic insects, including mosquito larvae.
 Dragonfly adults feed on flying adult mosquitoes.
-Mosquito eating fish can be used to control mosquito larvae in some situations.
-However, the Fisheries Division of the Maine Dept regulates introduction of fish to any body of water.
-Be sure to check with the Office of Inland Fisheries and Wildlife (207.287.5261) to ask about required permits for fish introductions and Maine Department of Agriculture (207.287.3891) to ask about required permits for insect introductions.
+Mosquito-eating fish can be used to control mosquito larvae in some situations.
+However, the Fisheries Division of the Maine Dept of Inland Fisheries and Wildlife regulates introduction of fish to any body of water.
+Be sure to check with them (207.287.5261) to ask about required permits for fish introductions and Maine Department of Agriculture (207.287.3891) to ask about required permits for insect introductions.

 - Use of burning wicks containing pyrethrum or citronella candles may provide some relief in limited areas, provided that there is no wind.
 Although expensive, commercial traps that use carbon dioxide and octenol as attractants can be effective in reducing mosquito annoyance when used with other management tools.
 However, proper placement of commercial traps is critical.

-The use of protective clothing and insect repellants are two tactics that can provide some personal protection against adult mosquitoes, and are especially suitable for hikers, campers, picnickers, fisherman, and others who are active in mosquito infested areas.
-Types of protective clothing include veils or mosquito netting worn around the head, or even the entire body as a suit, high boots, long sleeved shirts, long pants, gloves, etc. Insect netting fashioned into a bed net can also provide excellent protection for those camping or sleeping in the open.
-As with many biting flies, it is best to avoid the use of colognes and perfumes while in the field as these may enhance biting fly activity!
+The use of protective clothing and insect repellents are two tactics that can provide some personal protection against adult mosquitoes, and are especially suitable for hikers, campers, picnickers, fishermen, and others who are active in mosquito-infested areas.
+Types of protective clothing include veils or mosquito netting worn around the head or even the entire body as a suit, high boots, long-sleeved shirts, long pants, gloves, etc. Insect netting fashioned into a bed-net can also provide excellent protection for those camping or sleeping out in the open.
+As with many biting flies, it is best to avoid the use of colognes and perfumes while outdoors as these may enhance biting fly activity!

 If chemical controls are to be considered for the management of mosquitoes, be sure to consult with professionals.
 Applying chemicals for the control of mosquitoes is a very sensitive issue, especially because of their association with water.
-It is best to secure the services of a state certified and licensed pesticide applicator to use the proper chemicals and techniques.
+It is best to secure the services of a state-certified and licensed pesticide applicator to use the proper chemicals and techniques.
 For more information on pesticides and licensing, contact the Board of Pesticides Control (207.287.2731).
-Before applying any material to water, such as the growth regulator methoprene or the bacteria Bacillus thuringiensis var. israelensis (Bti), for the control of larvae, contact the Maine Department of Environmental Protection (DEP: 207.287.7844) to get the needed permits.
-For management recommendations, contact the University of Maine Cooperative Extension Pest Management Office (207.581.3880).
+Before applying any material to water in hopes of controlling mosquito larvae–such as the growth regulator, methoprene, or the bacteria, Bacillus thuringiensis var. israelensis (Bti)–contact the Maine Department of Environmental Protection (Maine DEP: 207.287.7844) to obtain the required permits.
+For management recommendations, contact the Pest Management Unit at the University of Maine Cooperative Extension Diagnostic & Research Laboratory (207.581.3880).